NexisOS/.github/profile/README.md

 - The NixOS community for pioneering declarative system configurations, atomic upgrades, and reproducible builds, which directly inspired NexisOS’s design.
 - The Artix Linux team for their systemd-free, minimalist approach to Linux, which influenced our choice of Dinit as the default init system.
-- OS-Tree for providing the powerful system image management framework at the core of NexisOS’s declarative package management.
 - Dinit for its simplicity, modern design, and clean dependency model, which enables flexible and efficient service management.
 - The Rust community for developing the language that powers NexisOS’s declarative package manager, chosen for its performance and safety.
 - The security-focused open-source projects (e.g., firewalld, ClamAV, Maldet, Falco, Suricata) for tools that enhance NexisOS’s built-in security.